What does immigration reform mean?

 2. *Pathway To Citizenship – The U.S. should grant permanent residency to any immigrant who has been living in the country since 2010 or earlier and can prove that he/she is not a terrorist threat by passing an FBI fingerprint screening process

-pasaporte USA
+pasaporte usa

 What are the benefits of immigration reform?